martinra/facileLLM.nvim/README.md

 },
 ```

+### Replicate API

-Note that the implementation is a combination of a Replicate specific API
+The implementations of Llama3 and Mixtral are a combination of a Replicate
-implementation combined with prompt encoding specific to Mixtral 8x7B Instruct
+specific API implementation combined with prompt encoding specific to the
-v.0.1.
+model.
 In particular the Replicate API can be used to provide implementations
 for other models by merely replacing the prompt encoder.
 Details on this are
 currently only available in the source code.